 There is a concept in personal finance that states that you should always pay yourself first.
 A clear and easy example of this would be to set up automatic transfers, on your payday, from your bank account to a savings account.
 And, ideally, this would be coupled with our first tip which means you would not have a debit card for this savings account.
 Week after week, you could watch your savings account increase!

 3. Sleep on it

 Always remember that you are not alone.
-Most Canadians have a hard time saving money.
-But, with good habits and lots of practice, saving because almost second nature.
+Many Canadians have a hard time saving money and end up having to get a cash loan to cover financial expenses that were not in their budget.
+However, with good habits and lots of practice, saving because almost second nature.
 And, of course, if all else fails, you can always try sticking a 50$ dollar bill in the bottom of a box in your closet.